Fandel-Lin/DSCI_558_Project_Summary/README.md

 of the key qualitative indicators, securing the KG quality is a crucial issue.
 We perform entity resolution by exploiting relevant attributes, and making sure that all the data are free of error under a consistent representation.
-Although the exact attributes being used heavily depend on the domain that one is conducting the entity resolution, there are several general techniques that can be adopted (and some of them are also used in our case) such as blocking, which can save valuable computational resources.
+Although the attributes heavily depend on the domain in which one conducts entity resolution, there are several general techniques that can be adopted (and some of them are also used in our case) such as blocking to save valuable computational resources.

 Last but not least, we believe that applying KG makes it somewhat easier to be navigated and explored compared to a relational database.
 For our